scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

 .. ipython::

 	In [138]: import skrf as rf

-    In [138]: rf

 If this produces an import error, please see :doc:`installation`.
-Sample touchstone files referenced in this tutorial can be found in the directory `skrf\data\`.
-The absolute path to this directory on your system is stored in the variable, `skrf.data.pwd`.